Table of Contents

 Don’t: Light wood fires, play loud music, leave litter, disturb wildlife.

-Domestic and international travellers are encouraged to promote Sailung as a top rural destination, while keeping sustainability and respect for local communities in mind.
+Both Nepali and international travellers are encouraged to share Sailung as a top rural destination while travelling sustainably and respecting local communities.